gar1t/groktest/README.md

     ...
 2 + 4)
     7

-Front matter is used to customize tests.
+Front matter is used to configure tests.

     ---
-    test-format:
+    test-config:
       ps1: '> '
       ps2: '+ '
     ---